Tech-invite3GPPspaceIETFspace

 The gNB may perform downlink PDU Set discarding based on implementation by taking at least PSDB, PSI, PSIHI parameters into account.

-In case of congestion, the gNB may use the PSI for PDU set discarding.
-For uplink, dedicated downlink signalling is used to request the UE to apply a shorter discard timer to low importance SDUs in PDCP.
+In case of congestion, for downlink, the gNB may perform PDCP SDU discarding based on PSI.
+For uplink, dedicated downlink signalling is used to request the UE to apply a shorter discard timer to PDCP SDUs belonging to low importance PDU Sets in PDCP.

 Up